-Satellite images and tracking maps of Super Typhoon Hinnamnor 2022, August 27 - September 6.
+Satellite images, weather maps and tracks of Super Typhoon Hinnamnor 2022, August 27 - September 6.
 Max wind speed 255km/h.

 Hinnamnor is embedded within a strong midlatitude shortwave trough with weak frontal structure, and has commenced extra-tropical transition.
 Infrared imagery shows asymmetric convection obscuring the low-level circulation center (LLCC) with the bulk of the deep convection shearing poleward due to strong southerly wind shear.